Pensionable pay within the LGPS has two definitions based on the regulations in place – the 2008 and 2014 scheme definitions.

 - Any payment in consideration of loss of future pensionable payments or benefits

-- Any award of compensation (excluding any sum representing arrears of pay) for the purpose of achieving equal pay in relation to other employees
+- Any award of compensation (excluding any sum representing arrears of pay) to achieve equal pay in relation to other employees

 - Any payment made by the scheme employer to a member on reserve forces service leave